eclipse-ibeji/freyja/docs/quickstart.md

        cargo run --bin mock-digital-twin

     Note that with the default configuration, the mock is initialized with no entities activated.
-Whenever you press <kbd>Enter</kbd> in the mock's terminal window, the mock's state will change to include additional entites that will be returned by the `find_by_id` API.
+Whenever you press <kbd>Enter</kbd> in the mock's terminal window, the mock's state will change to include additional entities that will be returned by the `find_by_id` API.
 Using the default configuration, up to three entities can be added one at a time when pressing <kbd>Enter</kbd>.

 1. Run the Mock Mapping Service.
 To do so, open a new terminal window and run the following: